-The Joint Theater Level Simulation - Global Operations (JTLS-GO®) is an interactive, computer-based, multi-sided wargaming system that models air, land, naval, and Non-Governmental Organization (NGO) functions within a combine joint and coalition environment.
+The Joint Theater Level Simulation - Global Operations (JTLS-GO[®]) is an interactive, computer-based, multi-sided wargaming system that models air, land, naval, and Non-Governmental Organization (NGO) functions within a combined joint and coalition environment.

-This JTLS-GO Version Description Document (VDD) describes the new features of the Version 6.1.12.0 delivery of the configuration-managed JTLS-GO software suite.
+This JTLS-GO Version Description Document (VDD) describes the new features of the Version 6.2.3.0 delivery of the configuration-managed JTLS-GO software suite.

-JTLS-GO 6.1.12.0 is a Maintenance release of the JTLS-GO 6.1 series that includes a repository of standard data, a demonstration scenario based in the western Pacific as well as a few minor model functionality improvements implemented as Engineering Change Proposals (ECPs), These ECPs are summarized in Chapter 2.
+JTLS-GO 6.2.3.0 is a Maintenance release of the JTLS-GO 6.2 series that includes an updated repository of standard data, a demonstration scenario based in the western Pacific, as well as a few minor model functionality improvements implemented as Engineering Change Proposals (ECPs), These ECPs are summarized in Chapter 2.
 Code modifications that represent corrections to known Software Trouble Reports (STRs) are described in Chapter 3.
 Remaining and outstanding STRs are described in Chapter 4.